Division Head, Gastroenterology & Hepatology

 Education and Training

 Dr. Raufman is board certified in Internal Medicine and Gastroenterology.
-He is a graduate of Albert Einstein College of Medicine, and trained at the University of Michigan and the National Institutes of Health.
-He has published more than 150 original papers and more than 25 book chapters.
-He is a member of the American Society for Clinical Investigation and has served on several NIH Study Sections and an FDA Advisory Panel.
-Dr. Raufman is the Program Director for an NIDDK T32 Training Grant, Training in Gastroenterology Research.
+A graduate of Albert Einstein College of Medicine, with postdoctoral training at the University of Michigan and the National Institutes of Health, Dr. Raufman has published more than 175 original research papers and more than 30 book chapters.
+He is an elected member of the American Society for Clinical Investigation, has chaired several NIH Study Sections and FDA Advisory Panels, and serves on the Editorial Board of the Jounal of Clinical Investigation.
+Since 2005, Dr. Raufman is PI on a unique University of Maryland/NIH GI and Liver Scholars Fellowship Trainiing Program and Program Director for an NIDDK T32 Training Grant, Training in Gastroenterology and Hepatology Research.

 Dr. Raufman is a member of the Molecular and Structural Biology Program within the University of Maryland Marlene and Stewart Greenebaum Cancer Center Program in Oncology.
-As such, he collaborates with both basic and clinical research investigators to identify candidate proteins and genes that are relevant to muscarinic receptor signaling in colon cancer and may serve as markers for malignancy and/or targets for new drugs.
+As such, he collaborates with both basic and clinical research investigators to identify candidate proteins and genes that are relevant to muscarinic receptor signaling in colon cancer and may serve as markers for malignancy and therapeutic targets.

 Raufman J-P, Dawson PA, Rao A, Drachenberg CB, Heath J, Shang AC, Hu S, Zhan M, Polli JE, Cheng K. Slc10a2-null mice uncover colon cancer-promoting actions of endogenous fecal bile acids.
 Carcinogenesis 36:1193-1200, 2015.